robotsorcerer/LyapunovLearner/README.md

   - This code leverages a control Lyapunov function in deriving the control laws used to stabilize spurious regions of attractors that a Gaussian mixture regression may generate;

 + This code is pretty much easy to follow and adapt for any dynamical system.
-Matter-of-factly, I used it in learning the dynamics of the Torobo 7-DOF arm in 2018 when I worked in Tokyo.
+Matter-of-factly, I used it in learning the dynamics of the Torobo 7-DOF arm in Tokyo ca Summer 2018.

-+ What is different between this implementation and the matlab implementation?
++ What is different between this and the matlab implementation?

   -  Well, for starters, a cleaner implementation of the Gaussian mixture models/regressors used in estimating dynamics along every trajectory sample.